-5. The Variation in Land Tax Yields Between and Within Rayons
+5. The Variation in Land and Fixed Agricultural Tax Yields Between and Within Rayons

-Land taxes in most local budgets comprise the single largest source of revenue in so-called second basket revenues.
+Land taxes in most rural local budgets, along with proceeds from another rural land based tax, the Fixed Agricultural Tax, comprise the single largest source of revenue in so-called second basket revenues.
 Because they belong to the second basket they escape the equalization of revenue sources provided by the formula based transfer system.
-If per capita land tax collections vary widely across different local government jurisdictions, an argument can be made for including land taxes in so-called first basket revenues.
-If this were to happen, some adjustments would be required on the expenditure side of the formula to ensure that the revenue transfer did not automatically reduce the amount of equalization transfers.
+If per capita land tax collections vary widely across different local government jurisdictions, an argument can be made for including land taxes in so-called first basket revenues for equalization purposes.
+If this were to happen, however, some adjustments would be required on the expenditure side of the equalization formula to ensure that the revenue transfer from the second to the first basket did not automatically reduce the amount of equalization transfers.

 The issue of land taxes arises in the context of territorial-administrative reform because if additional expenditure responsibilities are given to newly formed hromady, additional revenue sources should also be found to avoid increasing transfer dependency.
 Granting hromady a larger share of the land tax is one candidate for an additional revenue source.
-However, if per capita land tax yields vary a great deal, this particular source of additional revenue would have the unattractive feature of exacerbating per capita expenditure differentials and working in opposition to the transfer formula.
+However, if per capita land tax yields vary a great deal, this particular source of additional revenue would have the unattractive feature of exacerbating per capita expenditure differentials and working in opposition to the transfer formula that provides for equalization of revenue sources.

 This part of the report attempts to shed some light on the extent to which there is wide variation in per capita land taxes.
-Presumably, whatever variation is observed is related to differences in the quantity and quality of land held in different local government jurisdictions.
+Presumably, whatever variation is observed is related to differences in the quantity and quality of land held in different local government jurisdictions or the size of the effective tax base.
+Some of this variation is also related to differences in local government propensities to grant tax relief.
+To improve the accuracy of our estimations we also try to relate our observations to revenue capacity, not just actual revenues.
+In Ivano-Frankivsk, we add to actual collections the consequences of locally decided tax exemptions and tax rate reductions.
+In both Ivano-Frankivsk and Luhansk the calculations also take into account arrears in payments for both the land tax and the fixed agricultural tax.